-We use a deep neural network comprising 3 hidden layers with 128, 256, and 512 nodes, with ReLU activations.
-The residual network is trained over 50 epochs with 24 batches per epoch.
+We supervise a deep neural network comprising 3 hidden layers with 128, 256, and 512 nodes, with ReLU activations.
+The residual network is trained over 50 epochs (with 24 batches per epoch) by minimizing $\hat{\psi}=\arg\min_{\psi} 1/N \sum_{i=1}^{N} L\left(g_{\psi}(Z_{i}),\, \Theta_{i}\right)$, where $g_{\psi}(Z_i)$ is the neural output from $Z_i$ trained by the $\Theta_i$ obtained using \textsc{double bps} for each of the $N=100$ generated data sets.
+This training is implemented in \texttt{Keras} using the Adam optimizer with mean squared error (\textsc{mse}) loss $L(\cdot\,,\cdot)$.
 For evaluation, we apply the trained model to unseen datasets with the same dimensions.

-Figure~\ref{fig:postint_AB} displays the predicted posterior intervals (blue bars) for $\{\beta,\Sigma\}$, along with the true values of the parameters (yellow triangles).
-The credible intervals $95\%$ capture all true values and the predicted medians ($50\%$) align closely with the true values, highlighting the strong predictive precision of the deep network in recovering posterior summaries.
-Figure~\ref{fig:heatmap_AB} displays the predicted posteriors for $\Omega$ quantiles.
-We compare the results from amortized inference, with the true $\Omega$, and the \textsc{double bps} prediction for $50$th quantile, presented in the first and the second column of Figure~\ref{fig:heatmap_AB}, respectively.
+Figure~\ref{fig:postint_AB} displays the amortized posterior credible intervals (blue bars) for $\{\beta,\Sigma\}$, along with the true values of the parameters (yellow triangles).
+The amortized $95\%$ credible intervals capture all true values and the medians ($50\%$) align closely with the true values, highlighting the effectiveness of the deep network in recovering posterior summaries.
+Figure~\ref{fig:heatmap_AB} displays amortized inference for $\Omega$.
+We compare the results from amortized inference with the true values of $\Omega$, and the \textsc{double bps} prediction for the $50$th quantile presented in the first and second columns of Figure~\ref{fig:heatmap_AB}, respectively.

 These results illustrate the strengths of amortized inference and transfer learning.
-Once trained, the deep network provides instant posterior quantile estimates for new datasets, without requiring us to rerun \textsc{double bps}.
+Once trained, the deep network provides instantaneous posterior quantile estimates for new datasets, without requiring us to rerun \textsc{double bps}.
 This amortizes the computational cost for future tasks.
-Additionally, the model generalizes across a range of data-generating conditions effectively enabling posterior transfer learning to new but structurally similar problems.
+Additionally, the model generalizes across a range of data-generating conditions, effectively enabling posterior transfer learning to new but structurally similar problems.
 This makes the approach especially useful in large-scale or resource-constrained applications where repeated full Bayesian inference is prohibitively expensive.